taskforcesh/bullmq/docs/gitbook/guide/retrying-failing-jobs.md

 BullMQ supports retries of failed jobs using backoff functions.
 It is possible to use the built in backoff functions or provide custom ones.

+{% hint style="danger" %}
+In general, you should never throw anything that is not an Error object.
+There is an eslint rule for that if you want to enforce it: https://eslint.org/docs/latest/rules/no-throw-literal
+{% endhint %}

 For BullMQ to reschedule failed jobs, make sure you create a `QueueScheduler` for your queue.

 {% hint style="danger" %}